 How to Fix It:

-Avoiding this problem altogether is actually very simple; take your modafinil at least an hour apart from all your other supplements.
+Avoiding this problem altogether is very simple; take your modafinil at least an hour apart from all your other supplements.

 Most compounds will be either absorbed or move far enough down the digestive tract to avoid complications within about an hour.